Accreditation is the process by which a certifying body's competency and legitimacy as a neutral third-party are independently evaluated.

 - SCS was accredited for the certification of farms that meet the requirements of the Aquaculture Stewardship Council's (ASC) Farm Standards for Abalone, Bivalve, Freshwater Trout, Pangasius, Salmon, Shrimp and Tilapia (worldwide).
 Initial accreditation: March 2014

 - SCS was the first Certification Body to achieve accreditation to certify the production of biomass, biofuels and other bio-based products worldwide under the Roundtable on Sustainable Biomaterials (RSB).
 Initial accreditation: November 2014

-- SCS was accredited as a Certification Body for the Roundtable on Sustainable Palm Oil’s (RSPO) Supply Chain certifications (SCCS), worldwide.
-Initial accreditation: January 2017.
+- SCS was accredited as a Certification Body for the Roundtable on Sustainable Palm Oil’s (RSPO) Supply Chain (SCCS) and Principles & Criteria (P&C) certifications, worldwide.
+Initial accreditation: January 2017 and November 2018, respectively. .